tkellen/json-api/format/index.md

 GET /articles/1?include=comments
 ```

-In order to request resources linked to other resources, a dot-separated path
+In order to request records linked to other records, a dot-separated path
 for each relationship name can be specified:

 ```text